Embed This Data

 - FDI Inflow:

-Tunisia’s economic freedom score is 57, making its economy the 107th freest in the 2013 Index.
-Its score is 1.6 points lower than last year due to declines in five of the 10 economic freedoms including control of government spending, labor freedom, and freedom from corruption.
-Tunisia is ranked 11th out of 15 countries in the Middle East/North Africa region, and its overall score is just below the world average.
+Tunisia’s economic freedom score is 57.3, making its economy the 109th freest in the 2014 Index.
+Its score is 0.3 point higher this year, with improvements in trade freedom and labor freedom largely offset by declines in business freedom and monetary freedom.
+Tunisia is ranked 11th out of 15 countries in the Middle East/North Africa region, and its overall score is below the world average.

-Tunisia, birthplace of the “Arab Spring” uprisings against autocratic Middle Eastern governments, ousted President Zine al-Abidine Ben Ali in January 2011.
-After a series of interim leaders, Moncef Marzouki was elected president on December 12, 2011.
-Elections in October 2011 gave the formerly banned Islamist Ennhada Party the largest number of seats in parliament and a significant say in drafting a new constitution.
-The economy depends heavily on agriculture, mining, energy, tourism, and manufacturing.
+Tunisia, birthplace of the “Arab Spring,” ousted President Zine al-Abidine Ben Ali in January 2011.
+Moncef Marzouki has served as interim president since December 2011.
+The formerly banned Islamist Ennhada Party has the largest number of seats in parliament, but the country’s governance is still in turmoil.
+Tunisia’s diverse economy is based on manufacturing, tourism, agriculture, and mining.
 An association agreement with the European Union has helped to create jobs and modernize the economy, but the EU economic slowdown has depressed demand for Tunisian-made goods.
-The violent efforts of Salafi Islamists to destabilize the government, ban alcohol, and impose other Islamist goals have undermined foreign investment and tourism.
+Salafi Islamist violence has undermined foreign investment and tourism.
+Political stability also is threatened by high unemployment, particularly in the impoverished interior of the country.

-The top income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
-Other taxes include a value-added tax (VAT) and a property transfer tax.
-The overall tax burden equals 20.5 percent of total domestic income.
-Government spending has increased to 34.8 percent of GDP.
-The budget has run small deficits in recent years, and public debt is around 42 percent of GDP.
-Social unrest and slow tourism have weakened the fiscal outlook.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
+Other taxes include a value-added tax (VAT) and a property tax.
+The overall tax burden amounts to 21.1 percent of gross domestic income.
+Government spending is 35 percent of GDP.
+Public debt is equal to about 45 percent of the domestic economy.
+Political instability and security issues continue to weaken economic recovery.